Guap-Codes/Peach-dao/README.md

-# FarmGovernor
+# Peach-Dao

-FarmGovernor is a custom implementation of a governance contract using OpenZeppelin's framework with added functionalities.
+Peach-Dao is a custom implementation of a governance contract using OpenZeppelin's framework with added functionalities.
 It's designed to manage decentralized decision-making processes for a farming or agricultural-related decentralized application (DApp).

 ## Features